Joe Giudice Will Reportedly Head From Prison To ICE While Appeal Is In Process

 — FairHousingSFV (@FairHousingSFV) March 13, 2019

-Giudice family lawyer, James J. Leonard says that Joe filed an appeal to the deportation decision immediately after Judge John Ellington handed down his ruling to send the father of four back to Italy, says The Inquisitr.
+Giudice family lawyer, James J. Leonard says that Joe filed an appeal to the deportation decision immediately after Judge John Ellington handed down his ruling to send the father of four back to Italy, according to The Inquisitr.

 Leonard states that he and Joe remain optimistic that on appeal, the judge’s decision will be overturned.